 "There is money in the community.
 We just choose where we decide to put it."

-Having enjoyed a successful career as a spoken word artist since 1993, the founder of Up From The Roots Entertainment has produced of over 100 events — including the annual When Brothers Speak and When Sisters Speak, as well as the Toronto International Poetry Slam.
+Having enjoyed a successful career as a spoken word artist since 1993, the founder of Up From The Roots Entertainment has produced over 100 events — including the annual When Brothers Speak and When Sisters Speak, as well as the Toronto International Poetry Slam.
 So it would have been easy for him to walk in with the attitude of: "Well guys, I've been doing this for two decades, so you have to listen to me."

 But that's not how Dwayne approached the SpokenSoulTO Collective collaboration.
 "We're all on the same boat.
 Everybody's equal.
 Everyone's voice has to be heard and we're going to choose what's the best way to go," he stressed.

-"If other people can look at what we're doing and be inspired by that to actually start working collaboratively, I think that would also be a plus and an tangible success story that comes from the festival."
+"If other people can look at what we're doing and be inspired by that to actually start working collaboratively, I think that would also be a plus and a tangible success story that comes from the festival."

 Establishing a legacy